Why Website Navigation Matters: UX Best Practices

 Don’t Ask For Too Much

 One of the keys to a successful user experience is making sure that your users don’t actually have to do too much work.
 The minute you ask them to start filling out 10 different form fields, they’re going to give up and leave.
 Whether it’s a contact form to subscribe to your newsletter or the information you collect in the checkout process, make sure you keep it as minimal as possible.
-Only ask for the information you really need.
+Only ask for the information you really need in your online form.
 The rest of the data can come from lead nurturing.

 This goes for your contact forms as well as your account registration or sign in procedure.
 In a study done by the Baymard Institute, results found that account registration and complicated checkout processes were both among the top three leading causes of shopping cart abandonment on ecommerce websites.
 Make sure you include a guest checkout option in your shopping cart process.
 Not everyone who buys a product or service from you is going to want to make an account on your website just to complete the transaction.
 It’s important for you to collect information and contacts, but not at the expense of losing a sale.